 Implications for Professional Networking

-1. Quality Over Quantity is Science, Not Platitude If cognitive limits cap meaningful relationships at 150, collecting 5,000 LinkedIn connections is vanity math.
+1. Quality Over Quantity is Science, Not Platitude

-2. Relationship Maintenance is a Scarce Resource Every relationship requires investment.
+Every relationship requires investment.
 Adding new connections to a full network means either abandoning existing ones or spreading yourself too thin.
+Think of your social capacity like a garden: you can plant as many seeds as you like, but you can only water so many before the quality of care drops.

-3. Systems Become Necessary Maintaining 150 relationships exceeds natural memory capacity.
-This explains why successful networkers use relationship management systems.
+Maintaining 150 relationships exceeds natural memory capacity.
+This explains why successful networkers use a relationship management system, whether a simple spreadsheet, a CRM, or a dedicated app.
+The tool matters less than the habit of recording context and scheduling follow-ups.

 Real-World Validation

 W.L.
 Gore (makers of Gore-Tex) discovered this through experience.
 When more than 150 employees worked together, social problems emerged.
 Their solution?
 Build facilities with exactly 150 parking spaces.
 This case study is discussed in Malcolm Gladwell's The Tipping Point (Gladwell, 2000).
+The Swedish tax authority and several military organizations have independently arrived at similar unit sizes, suggesting the 150 threshold is not cultural but cognitive.

 Strategic Implications